mattermost/docs/source/install/install-ubuntu-1604-postgresql.rst

   ``exit``

-9. (Optional) If you use a different server for your database and the Mattermost app server, you may allow PostgreSQL to listen on all assigned IP Addresses.
-To do so, open ``/etc/postgresql/9.5/main/postgresql.conf`` as root in a text editor.
+9. (Optional) If you use a different server for your database and the Mattermost app server, you may allow PostgreSQL to listen on all assigned IP addresses.
+To do so, open ``/etc/postgresql/9.5/main/postgresql.conf`` as *root* in a text editor.
 As a best practice, ensure that only the Mattermost server is able to connect to the PostgreSQL port using a firewall.

   a.
 Find the following line: